jakedmtr/heart-disease-analysis/README.md

 ## Dataset

-The data set I used was from Kaggle: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download

-In the original data there were 1025 data points but 723 of them were duplicates, leaving only 302 unique data points.

-This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
+The original Kaggle dataset contained 1,025 records, but investigation revealed substantial duplication.
+Duplicate records (723) were removed before analysis.
+The dataset also used an inverted binary target relative to the original UCI definition, so the target variable was re-encoded such that 0 represents absence of heart disease and 1 represents presence of heart disease.
+Variable encodings were checked against the original UCI Cleveland Heart Disease dataset.
+The original data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach VA and it contained 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
+However, only the Cleveland dataset is complete and processed as the other 3 databases contain missing values.
+The Kaggle data set seems to just use the Cleveland dataset but duplicated to increase the number of data points, which is very bad practice.
+I noticed during my project that the relationships seemed odd so I investigated and then found out the above information.
+So now I have instead just used the original processed Cleveland dataset (/data/cleveland) but have left the Kaggle versions for comparison.

 The "target" field refers to the presence of heart disease in the patient.
 I removed the 'ca' attribute (number of major vessels coloured by fluoroscopy) and the 'oldpeak' attribute (ST depression induced by exercise relative to rest) as I didn't use them in my analysis, which brings down the number of columns to 12.

 Attribute documentation (12 attributes in total including 'target'):